Federated Generative Learning with Foundation Models: Introduction

 \section{Introduction}

-Recently, significant progresses has been achieved in many learning fields by scaling up to large models, \ie BERT~\cite{devlin2018bert}, GPT3~\cite{brown2020language}, ViT~\cite{dosovitskiy2020image}, CLIP~\cite{radford2021learning}, Stable Diffusion~\cite{Rombach_2022_CVPR}, and web-scale datasets \ie YFCC100M~\cite{YFCC100M}, CC-12M~\cite{changpinyo2021cc12m}, LAION-5B~\cite{LAION5B}.
-Typically, the large models are first pre-trained with massive low-quality web data for basic capability, then fine-tuned with a small number of high-quality data, especially manually-labeled data, for evoking the desired capability.
-Though the web data are easy to access, the high-quality training data are still scarce, since high-quality datasets are usually private or unsuitable to release.
-For example, most medical data are expensive to labelling and sensitive to release due to safety and privacy problems.
-In addition, the raw data is usually the key assets of many companies, which is impossible to be distributed.
-Therefore, the demand for collaborative machine learning~\cite{gong2022preserving,nguyen2022preserving,mothukuri2021survey} with high efficiency and safety has become increasingly urgent.
+Recently, significant progress has been achieved in many learning fields by scaling up to large models, \ie BERT~\cite{devlin2018bert}, GPT3~\cite{brown2020language}, ViT~\cite{dosovitskiy2020image}, CLIP~\cite{radford2021learning}, Stable Diffusion~\cite{Rombach_2022_CVPR}, and Web-scale datasets \ie YFCC100M~\cite{YFCC100M}, CC-12M~\cite{changpinyo2021cc12m}, LAION-5B~\cite{LAION5B}.
+Typically, large models are first pre-trained with massive low-quality web data for basic capability, then finetuned with a small number of high-quality data, especially manually labeled data, for evoking the desired capability.
+Although Web data are easily accessible, high-quality training data remains scarce due to the fact that high-quality datasets are typically private or unsuitable for public release.
+For example, the process of labeling medical data is often costly, and the release of such data is sensitive due to safety and privacy concerns.
+Furthermore, raw data itself are often considered a valuable asset for numerous companies, rendering its acquisition impractical.
+Consequently, there is a pressing need for collaborative machine learning~\cite{gong2022preserving,nguyen2022preserving,mothukuri2021survey} that is efficient and privacy-preserving.